top of page

 “Equal” means, according to Cambridge’s dictionary, “to achieve the same standard or level as someone else”, or, “the same in importance and deserving the same treatment”.
 Given these definitions, how could Christians ever be like Jesus in this way if he is God?

 Interestingly, the verses say we shall be like him because we shall see him as he really is – we will see him more clearly.
 The emphasis is not on us being very different (not that we won’t be).
 So, based on this verse, we will not be like him because we will be God-men and God-women like Jesus, if Jesus is God.
 We will be like him because we shall see him as he is.
 And who is he?
-Could we be like him because when he appears we will see that he is 1) not God, and 2) was a sinner like us (as Adam and David)?
+Could we be like him because when he appears we will see that he is 1) not God, and 2) was a sinner like us - one who became sinless?
 If those two points are not true, what could this verse mean?
 Why does seeing Jesus “as he is” connect with Christians being like him?
 Wouldn’t seeing him “as God”, as Christians currently think he is, simply highlight the great difference between Christ and Christians?

 Recent Posts